 We post our co-op and summer internship positions – for programs such as business, math, engineering, computer science and arts – at post-secondary career centres approximately four months in advance of the start of the work term.

-More information about our program can be found by visiting our frequently asked questions section below and looking at the Working with Teachers' chart (PDF 52KB) .
+More information about our program can be found by visiting our frequently asked questions section below.

 Frequently asked questions

-To be eligible for a co-op or summer student position, students must be:
+To be eligible for an intern position, students must be:

 - Currently enrolled in an undergraduate, masters or Ph.D. program

-- Returning to school at the end of the work term or internship
+- Returning to school at the end of the internship

 4. What do you look for in a student?